daniel-isidro/master_kschool/master_class_18.md

 * R-squared values close to 1 usually imply collinearity between the input var and the output var.
 Probably that input var depends on the output var. **Overlooking this is a common error for Data Scientists**

+### Overfitting

+* Making the regression too adjusted to the existing data can lead to overfitting.
+This should be avoided as this would not predict correctly new data points added to the existing dataset.
+Validation methods are used to avoid overfitting: dividing the dataset into training part and test part.
+We find the regression in the training part and later we apply it to the test past.
+To check the validity, we compare the MSE (mean square errors) in the train part versus the MSE in the test part.